vmware-tanzu/tanzu-dev-portal/content/practices/iteration-pre-planning/index.md

 ---
 ## How to Use this Method

-1. Before you begin, decide as a team whether the outcomes of your [iteration planning meetings (IPMs)](/practices/ipm) even make pre-IPM necessary.
+1. Before you begin, decide as a team whether the outcomes of your [iteration planning meetings (IPMs)](/practices/ipm) even make iteration pre-planning necessary.
    Common indications include:
    - IPM often ends with fewer stories estimated than needed to keep up with velocity
    - IPM often runs over the allotted time